tedbarnett/Mbox-Converter/README.md

 In order to make it possible to "talk to yourself" with AI, you first need a reliable source of text that represents your "voice".
 One great source for that might be your own Sent Emails over the last few years.

-This app reads through the mbox and cleans it up by...
+This app reads through an mbox and cleans it up by...
 - Deleting "unsubscribe" emails
 - Ignoring file attachments
 - Ignoring other forwarded email text (usually preceded with a ">")